Skip to content

 Billdu, our pick for the best invoice app for generating your own sales page

-But the most interesting feature Billdu offers is the sales page.
-You can create a public page with your business hours and contact details, a profile, and a header image.
-On that page, you'll also be able to handle online booking, letting your clients schedule discovery calls with you; set up an online store, where you can sell your products and services; let your clients request quotes; and even integrate a live chat feature.
+Start by setting up your sales page with your business hours and contact details, a profile, and a header image.
+You'll also be able to handle online booking, letting your clients schedule discovery calls with you; set up an online store, where you can sell your products and services; let your clients request quotes; and even integrate a live chat feature.

 Once you fill out all the details, you can publish it to what Billdu calls an "Instant Website."
 You'll get a short link you can share wherever you want, with all the information your clients need to do business with you.
 Already have a website?
 You can embed the page as a widget there instead.

-Billdu price: Free plan available; paid plans start at $5.99/month for unlimited invoices; transaction fees depend on the payment processor you use.
+Billdu price: Free plan available; paid plans start at $7.99/month for unlimited invoices; transaction fees depend on the payment processor you use.

 Best invoicing app for creating beautiful invoices